The Sundown Counties of Georgia

 Sadly, the Birth of a Nation was the first film ever shown in the White House, and when adjusted for inflation, it remains one of the highest-grossing films of all time.

-Also coinciding with the KKK period was the use of Convict Labor (later in life, Nathan Bedford Forrest had workers from one working his farm) as a new form of slavery.
-Click here to read more on Convict Labor camps in the South.
-The short version of convict labor is as follows:
+Also coinciding with the emergence of the KKK, was the use of Convict Labor (later in life, Nathan Bedford Forrest had convicts working his farm) as a new form of slavery.
+(Click here to read more on Convict Labor camps in the South. ) To learn more about the convict lease system of Georgia, click here.

 After the Civil War, prisoners were on loan to the highest payer for work outside of prison.
-Many of the North Georgia railroads and other buildings, government and private were built by convict labor.
+Many of the North Georgia railroads and other buildings, government and private, were built by convict labor.
 Many counties in Georgia and other states had convict camps that were located near the county's poor houses/farms for widows, children, and the indigent.

 All of these practices were nothing in comparison to public lynchings that happened throughout the 19th and early decades of the 20th Century.
 Lynchings weren't restricted to the Southern states, although they led the field in sheer numbers.

-A six-year study published in 2017 by the Equal Justice Initiative found that 4,084 Black men, women, and children fell victim to "racial terror lynchings" in twelve Southern states between 1877 and 1950, besides 300 that took place in other states.
-During this period, Mississippi's 654 lynchings were number one in all that occurred in all of the Southern states, and the United States at large.
+A six-year study published in 2017 by the Equal Justice Initiative found that 4,084 Black men, women, and children fell victim to "racial terror lynchings" in twelve Southern states between 1877 and 1950.
+Only 300 lynchings took place in other states.

 Table 3.8: Black victims of lynchings per 100,000 blacks, by state, 1882-1930 (from A festival of violence : an analysis of Southern lynchings, 1882-1930 by Tolnay & Beck, 1995, pg.
 38)